DallanQ/terraforming_mars_ares_expedition/Manual.md

 There are four different kinds of resources in **Terraforming Mars: Ares Expedition**: mega credits, heat, plants, and special resources.

+> Image of a golden card with a letter C crested on it

 **MEGA CREDITS (MC)** - MC is used to play cards and activate actions.

-> The mega credits card looks like a golden card with a letter C crested on it
+> Image of a red card with three thunderbolts crested on it

 **HEAT** - Heat is used to raise the temperature of Mars.
 During the action phase, players may spend 8 heat to raise the temperature one step and gain 1 TR.

-> The heat card looks like a red card with three thunderbolts crested on it
+> Image of a green card with a leaf crested on it

 **PLANTS** - Plants are used to make forests, which raise the oxygen on Mars.
 During the action phase, players may spend 8 plants to gain a forest VP, raise the oxygen one step, and gain 1 TR.

-> The plants card looks like a green card with a leaf crested on it
+> Image of a green card with a paw crested on it, Image of a microbe, and an image of a white card with an atom crested on it.

 **SPECIAL RESOURCES** - Some cards allow you to place special resources (**animals**, **microbes**, and **science**) on that or other cards.
 These resources do different things, as specified by the different cards.

-> The special resources card looks like a green card with a paw crested on it, a light green card with two sticks adjacent to each other and a ball in between, and a white card with a science drawing.

 ## Other Tokens (page 7)